markfarl/groupon_test/README.md

 ## Development
 ### Tech

-My Tech stack I decided was:
+The Tech choices I decided are:

-React
+- React
-Typscript
+- Typscript
-Vite which has super quick hotloading and compile Tailwind CSS - which probably has no advantage, I will probaly use vanilla CSS going forward Vitest and React testing Library
+- Vite - has super quick hotloading and compile
+- Tailwind CSS - Good for quick t
+- Vitest and React testing Library

 ### Search
-Search component works from context and will update based on URL, a single component does both pages, but deboucing is only active on the search page and not the front page.
+Search component works from context and will update based on URL, changes to the input box, changes to the limit option.
+A single component does both pages, but debouncing is only active on the search page and not the front page.

 ### Debouncing
+The debounicng logic is set on a custom hook and called from the main `src/pages/Search.tsx` page

 ### Dark mode
+Dark mode is set by changing `<body>` class, this is a tailwind convention.
+The choice is saved in local storage

 ## Testing
+Testing is done with Vitest and React testing Library, it has a focus on what user interactions are expected on each component as well as testing logic.

+## CI/CD
+I have setup some github actions to run the unit tests and the page is hosted on github pages